The Realm Online: Popularity

-In the game's first year, 25,000 user accounts had been made.
+In the game's first year, 25,000 user accounts had been made, representing approximately 30% of the nascent MMO market otherwise dominated by Ultima Online.
+The Realm's 2D graphics were unfavorably compared with 3D games like EverQuest.
+Subscriptions dropped to 6000 accounts by 2004.
 In 2008, the server would still reach an online population of 100 to 200 players during peak hours and has since returned to these numbers with the release of the free to play version of the server.